PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/AutoHost-Rolling.md

 2. Casual Mode: Off
 3. Text Speed: Fast

-   > If starting the game requires checking the internet (because it is digital on a non-primary Switch), you will need to open up `PokemonSettings.c` and change `START_GAME_REQUIRES_INTERNET` to true.
+> *If starting the game requires checking the internet (because it is digital on a non-primary Switch), you will need to enable ["**Start Game Requires Internet**"](/Wiki/Programs/NintendoSwitch/FrameworkSettings.md#start-game-requires-internet).

 ## Instructions